nickzoic/nick.zoic.org/art/the-touring-commuter/index.md

 pressures and squirrelly at high pressures and never found a sweet spot between the two.
 I replaced them with a set of 40mm Schwalbe Marathon Mondials (I'd checked the maximum tyre clearance before I bought it) which I liked a lot better.
+I also ran it with regular Marathons, or with a Marathon on the front and a Marathon Mondial on the back, which worked nicely.

 It's been rather wet around here lately so I'm currently running 40mm Maxxis Ramblers which aren't quite as easy rolling as the Marathons but a lot more effective in the mud.

+I tend to run the rear tyre pretty much at it's pressure limit and the front tyre a little softer, which given the weight distribution of bike & rider should help a bit.

 ## Bars & Stem

 Originally it would have had a 105mm stem length but the dealer changed it over for a 120mm +6⁰ to add a little room.

-The bars were fairly long and I found my hands always moved in a little on the grips so I hacksawed a bit off each bar end to make the whole thing narrower, and liked it like that.
+The bars were fairly long (maybe 720mm?) and I found my hands always moved in a little on the grips so I hacksawed a bit off each bar end to make the whole thing narrower, and liked it like that.
 I think I cut it down to about 660mm.

+(It's pretty easy to do.
+If you don't have a pipe cutter, you can just wrap masking tape around the bar and use that as a guide line for a hacksaw with a fine tooth blade.)

 Later I replaced the bars with
 [SQlab 310 Sport 2.0](https://www.sq-lab.com/en/area-of-use/trekking/sqlab-handlebar-310-sport-2-0-31-8.html)